 - A towel if you plan to swim.

-- Something short so you don’t get your feet wet at the shore when boarding, like shorts or a dress.
+- Wear something short so you don’t get your feet wet at the shore when boarding, like shorts or a dress.

 - A cap or broad-brimmed hat.
 It gets hot out here, folks.